Need-Based Financial Aid

 If you do not currently receive financial aid but are interested in applying for need-based assistance for the first time, contact Krista Bethel in the financial aid office.

 If your financial aid is greater than the amount billed to you by Northwestern, you may be eligible for a financial aid refund, which can be used toward your other study abroad costs.
-This may be particularly relevant if your program will bill you directly for your housing or other charges.
+This may be particularly relevant if your program will bill you directly for your housing abroad or other charges.
 If eligible, you may request your aid refund through CAESAR on the first day of the Northwestern quarter in Evanston.
-If you need to access your funds sooner, complete the Study Abroad Release of Funds form and return it to Krista Bethel.
+If your program begins earlier than the regular Northwestern quarter, you may complete the Study Abroad Release of Funds form to request an earlier refund.

 Financial aid refunds can only be released directly to students and cannot be sent as payment to any third party, including your study abroad program.
 If your program will bill you directly for your housing or other charges, it is your responsibility to request your aid refund and process payment on time to your program.

 International students are not eligible to use their Northwestern aid to "study abroad" in their country of citizenship or permanent residence.
-Exceptions to this policy will only be considered upon receipt of a written appeal, which must include a compelling academic reason for attending the program in your home country, as well as a letter of support from the associate dean of your school detailing why this program or coursework cannot be completed in Evanston or elsewhere.
-Additional information or documentation may be requested as necessary.
-Please contact Krista Bethel for further information.
+Exceptions to this policy will only be considered upon receipt of a written appeal, which must include: